sbt/sbt/src/sphinx/faq.rst

 4. Use the classpath to implement the task.

 As an example, consider a ``proguard`` task.
 This task needs the ProGuard jars in order to run the tool.
-Assuming a new configuration defined in the full build definition (#1):
+First, define and add the new configuration:

 ::

     val ProguardConfig = config("proguard") hide

-the following are settings that implement #2-#4:
+    ivyConfigurations += ProguardConfig

+Then,

 ::